-UNSW Medicine offers Australia’s only undergraduate entry to the integrated Bachelor of Medical Studies/Doctor of Medicine (BMed/MD) program.
+UNSW Medicine is the only Australian medical school which primarily offers undergraduate-entry to the integrated Bachelor of Medical Studies/Doctor of Medicine (BMed/MD) program.

 The BMed/MD program combines the benefits of a higher level qualification and a globally-recognised degree.
 The program is designed to educate students for lifelong career success based on adult learning principles, and to realise the many possibilities offered by new medical treatments and technologies to meet the evolving and growing demands of chronic disease and the ageing population.